Regimental Reconnaissance Company: Combat operations

 In July 2004, Regimental Reconnaissance Detachment Team 3 conducted a combat military freefall parachute drop onto Tillman Drop Zone in southeast Afghanistan in order to emplace tactical equipment.

-In June 2005 members of RRD Team 3 were tasked to help recover the bodies of the United States Navy SEALS killed during Operation Red Wings.
-During this operation, the team was responsible for hunting down and killing the remaining insurgents who had engaged the SEALS.
-The team members followed the blood trails and tracked the insurgents to their hiding places and killed them.
-Once engaged Team 3 was also responsible for killing all of the re-enforcements that came to the aid of the Taliban fighters.

 In 2006, a six-man RRD team attached to the JSOC Task Force inserted into the Hindu Kush mountain range after intelligence indicated an insurgent chief, Jalaluddin Haqqani, would be entering Afghanistan from Pakistan.
 After establishing an observation post (OP) at a position almost 4,000 meters above sea level, the RRD team waited and watched for their target, as insurgents arrived into the area, the Ranger team was spotted and fired upon.
 In response, the RRD's attached joint terminal attack controller (JTAC) called in an orbiting B-1B strategic bomber to 'pummel' the insurgents, and an estimated 100 were killed in the airstrikes but Haqqani was not among them.

 On 11 July 2009, Regimental Reconnaissance Company Team 1 conducted a combat military freefall parachute drop with a tandem passenger in Afghanistan in order to emplace tactical equipment.

 From 2001 until present all RRC teams have been constantly deployed to countries all over the globe in support of combat operations.
 Each team deploys for at least 1–2 times per year for 4–8 months.
 They are one of the most heavily deployed elements of the 75th Ranger Regiment.